X

 Google Domains 2FA

 Next, you also get access to One-Click DNSSEC.
-This protects your domains from threats like cache poison attacks and DNS spoofing.
+This protects your domains from threats like cache poisoning attacks and DNS spoofing.

 6. Scalability